Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 Stored procedures will be used for the primary `Employee` CRUD as this also allows a simplified (and performant) means to select and update related tables as required, such as `EmergencyContact`.

-Copy the following configuration and append to the `My.Hr.Database.xml`; see comments within for the details.
+Copy the following configuration and append (after reference data) to the `My.Hr.Database.xml`; see comments within for the details.
 Again, _Beef_ will query the database to infer the columns during code-generation.

 ``` XML
   <!-- References the Employee table to infer the underlying schema, then creates stored procedures as configured: